SchulerControl/documentation/u-boot/build_u-boot.md

 ###Clone u-boot from denx.de:
-The bootloader used in all SchulerControl devices is u-boot where the devices are in mainline u-boot.
-All what's needed additionally are to files to enable support for ext4 filesystems and the pre-configured u-boot environment.
+The bootloader used in all SchulerControl devices is u-boot with support in mainline u-boot.
+All what's needed additionally are two files to enable support for ext4 filesystems and the pre-configured u-boot environment.
 Your current terminal directory shoud be 'scdevice'.

 >```
 $ git clone git://git.denx.de/u-boot.git u-boot/